meow-d/meow-d.github.io/_drafts/meowd-ai-slop-generator.md

 I kept my promise.
-I've created the cringe generator 9000.
+I've created the cringe generator.

 here's link of some AI slop it generated.